AnastasiyaC/video-player/README.md

 ### Technologies
 ____________________________
-The photo editor app was created with:
+The video player app was created with:

 + HTML
 + CSS